A. Joseph DeNucci

-A. Joseph DeNucci (August 30, 1939 – September 8, 2017) was a middleweight boxer and the Auditor of the Commonwealth of Massachusetts.
+A. Joseph DeNucci (August 30, 1939 – September 8, 2017) was an American boxer and politician who served as the Auditor of the Commonwealth of Massachusetts.

 Early life and career

 DeNucci started working at 10 in a bowling alley, picking up and racking pins.
 DeNucci started boxing at 16, winning the New England Golden Gloves Championship.

 A boxer in the 1950s, 1960s and 1970s, DeNucci compiled a record of 54 wins (with 27 knockouts), 15 losses, and 4 draws.
-He lost two middleweight championship fights to Emile Griffith.
+He lost two middleweight fights, both by split decision, to Emile Griffith.
 DeNucci holds the record for the most fights, 23, in the Boston Garden.

 Political career

 DeNucci served in the Massachusetts House of Representatives for ten years, where he was chairman of the Human Services Committee.
 DeNucci then served as the Auditor of the Commonwealth of Massachusetts from 1987 to 2011.
 DeNucci was the longest-serving Auditor in Massachusetts history.
 He decided not to seek re-election in 2010.